 What do SJV Use Pupil Premium For?

-- Facilitating pupils access to education and the curriculum.
+- Facilitate full access to education and the wider curriculum.

-- Alternative support and intervention within the school.
+- Access alternative support and intervention within the School.

 How does SJV Use Pupil Premium?

 Different strategies have been used in School to support our pupils.
 The scope and range of activity is wide.
 Annual plans are constructed according to emerging needs of the cohort and the individual pupil.

 -Literacy development opportunities

 -Drama production and theatre workshops

 -The individual and bespoke needs of the child and young person

 -Learning and sensory resources